-Use Internet: Toggled to YES, you are informing the Galaxy 3 Plus/Fire that you want to use the Ethernet to talk to LeagueLeader.
+Use Internet: Toggled to YES, you are informing the Galaxy 3 Plus/Fire that you want to use the Ethernet to go online.

 IP Setting: This option allows you to choose whether to manually enter in Internet information or let it automatically find it for you.